chickenLemonade/SavannaHunt/readme.txt

   - if hunter touches lion, -3 hp
   - if lion eats prey, +1 hp
   - if hp <= 0, game over screen

+to decide whether a hunter spawns, pick a random number. if that random number is even, spawn a hunter.

+code for that

+num = random.randint(0, 3)
+if num % 2 == 0:
+  hunters.add(Hunter(event.pos))

+hunters die after a certain amount of time

+TO DO THAT:

+when hunter is created, store that time in loop for hunter, check if current time is still in that 'window'

+METHOD FOR THAT

+get tics gives current time:
+pygame.time.get_ticks()

+can use stack overflow